Ghosts 'n Goblins (video game): Re-releases

 The NES version was also re-released for download for Nintendo's Virtual Console in North America on December 10, 2007 (Wii) and October 25, 2012 (Nintendo 3DS) and in the PAL region on October 31, 2008 (Wii) and January 3, 2013 (Nintendo 3DS) while the Wii U version was released in both regions on May 30, 2013.
 The arcade version was released on the Wii's Virtual Console Arcade in Japan on November 16, 2010, the PAL region on January 7, 2011 and in North America on January 10, 2011.

 The original arcade version of the game was also included in the compilation Capcom Generations Vol.2: Chronicles of Arthur for the PlayStation (in Japan and Europe) and Sega Saturn (in Japan only), which also contained Ghouls 'n Ghosts and Super Ghouls 'n Ghosts.
 The three games (based on their Capcom Generation versions) were later collected as part of Capcom Classics Collection.
 The game was also featured in the compilation Capcom Arcade Cabinet for the PlayStation 3 and Xbox 360.

-The Game Boy version was included in the Classic NES series for the Game Boy Advance, but only in Japan.
+In Japan, the NES version was re-released as part of the Famicom Mini series for the Game Boy Advance.

 Nintendo re-released the NES version of Ghosts 'n Goblins as part of the company's NES Classic Edition.

-The NES version of Ghosts 'n Goblins was re-released on Nintendo Switch Online upon launch, while an SP version titled Ghosts 'n Goblins: The Great Demon Lord Awaits was added to the service on December 13, 2018.
+The NES version of Ghosts 'n Goblins was re-released as part of the launch of the Nintendo Classics service, while an SP version, which allows immediate access of the final level, was added to the service on December 13, 2018.